pfnet-research/pfhedge/docs/source/autogreek.rst

 pfhedge.autogreek
 =================

-`pfhedge.autogreek` provides functions implementing automatic evaluation greeks, susceptibility of a derivative price to its input parameters.
+`pfhedge.autogreek` provides functions implementing automatic evaluation of greeks (susceptibility of derivative price to its input parameters) using automatic differentiation.

 .. currentmodule:: pfhedge.autogreek